Are you deciding whether or not to sell your rental property? If headlines are any indication, now may be the time…

 Mortgage rates fell to historic lows toward the start of the COVID-19 pandemic.
 There was little growth in the following years which, coupled with more time spent at home, resulted in a highly competitive real estate market and a surge in demand for homeownership.

 These low interest rates have now narrowed the gap between the cost of renting and the cost of buying.
 As a result, rental owners are losing long-term tenants to homeownership.
-More and more residents in A, B, and even C class neighborhoods are now opting to purchase their own homes as opposed to renting.
+More and more tenants in A, B, and even C class neighborhoods are now opting to purchase their own homes as opposed to renting.

 Without reliable tenants, you may struggle to maintain the property.
 Under these circumstances, the benefits of selling your rental may outweigh the cons.